 d) After-tax audits

-The information is availed after-tax officers’ conduct tax audits on taxpayers and unearth information that impacts on tax compliance of other taxpayers.
-This information may trigger cross tax audits.
+The information is available after tax audits of taxpayers and reveals details that impact the tax compliance of other taxpayers.
+This information may trigger cross-tax audits.

 GENERAL INTERNAL FACTORS THAT TRIGGER TAX AUDITS

 Various general internal factors may trigger a tax audit.
-In this post, we will look at some of those factors.
+In this post, we will look at some of these factors.

 a) Failure to submit tax returns